lucadegasperi/oauth2-server-laravel/README.md

 # PHP OAuth 2.0 Server for Laravel

-A wrapper package for the standards compliant OAuth 2.0 authorization server and resource server written in PHP by the [League of Extraordinary Packages](http://www.thephpleague.com)
+A wrapper package for the standards compliant OAuth 2.0 authorization server and resource server written in PHP by the [League of Extraordinary Packages](http://www.thephpleague.com).

+The package assumes you have a good-enough knowledge of the principles behind the [OAuth2 Specification](http://tools.ietf.org/html/rfc6749).

 ## Package Installation